ronnieholm/FSharp-onion-architecture-sample/README.md

 - Infrastructure.fs
 - Program.fs

-File ordering matters to the F# compiler.
-So `Domain.fs` depends on nothing, `Application.fs` depends on `Domain.fs`, and so on.
-Similarly, within each file definitions must come before use.
+As file ordering matters to the F# compiler, `Domain.fs` depends on nothing, `Application.fs` depends on `Domain.fs`, and so on.
+Similarly, within each source file definitions must precede use.

-For a larger application, an alternate organization might be along vertical
-slices: `Story.fs` would contain domain, application, infrastructure, web, and possibly test code as well (and similar organization for other aggregates):
+For a larger application, the vertical slice architecture may be preferred.
+Here `Story.fs` could contain domain, application, infrastructure, web, and possibly test code (and similar organization for other aggregates):

 - Shared.fs
 - Story.fs (domain + application + infrastructure + ASP.NET handlers + test)
 - Program.fs

+Or Story could be a folder with multiple files or its own assembly.

 Vertical slice architecture has the potential to improve compile times.
 The F# compiler is mostly sequential across an assembly, but multiple assemblies may be compiled in parallel.
-For this reasons, separate assemblies for domain, application, integration, web, unit test integration test is a good idea.
+For this reasons, separate assemblies for domain, application, integration, web, unit test and integration test is ill advised.
-Compilation would become sequential compilation across the solution.
+Compilation would become sequential across the solution.